CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 1. In the **Connections** panel, under **AZURE ARC CONTROLLERS**, right-click on the **arcdc-indirect** data controller and select **Manage**.

    > **Note**: You will see that there is no Azure Arc Resource.
-This is because you have not deployed any resource on the Azure Arc data services environment yet.
+This is because you have not deployed any resources on the Azure Arc data services environment yet.
 You will be deploying the resources in the next exercises.

     ![](./media/indirectmode-4.png "")

-1. Once you are in the Azure Arc Data Controller dashboard, you can see following details about the data controller
+1. Once you are in the Azure Arc Data Controller dashboard, you can see the following details about the data controller
    - Name of the Arc Data Controller
    - Region where it is deployed
    - Connection mode